timtavata/edge-developer/microsoft-edge/hosting/WebView2.md

 2. **Rapid Innovation:** Web development allows for faster deployment and iteration.
 3. **Web Ecosystem & Skillset:** Developers can utilize the entire web platform, tooling, and talent that exists within the web ecosystem.
 4. **Native Capabilities:** Developers can access the full set of Native APIs.
 5. **Incremental Adoption:** Developers can add web components piece by piece into their application.

-## Supported Platforms

-A developer preview is available for Win32 C++, .NET Framework, and .NET Core on Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2016, Windows Server 2012/2012R2, and Windows Server 2008 R2.
-An Alpha version for WinUI 3.0 is available [here](https://docs.microsoft.com/uwp/toolkits/winui3/).

 ## Getting Started